escuccim/LaraBlog/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]

 This is a simple out-of-the-box blog package for Laravel.
 It supports localization and currently has files for English and French, but adding new languages is easy.
-Note that if you wish to use the localization you will have to set the config accordingly, this does not provide a means to change the language.
+Note that this package will localize to the language set in the app config.
+No means of translating the page per request is provided.
+If you need this look at escuccim/translate, my package which will translate either based on subdomain or from a session variable.

 ## Install